 Landmarks Near Ivy Station

-- Culver City Metro E Line Station, 8817 Washington Blvd, Culver City 90232: the station sits directly beneath the Ivy Station building
+- Culver City Metro E Line Station: the station is inside the Ivy Station building at 8900 Venice Blvd.

-- Ivy Station park and grounds, 8900 Venice Blvd, Culver City 90232: outdoor lawn and open space adjacent to the building, used for lunch and informal meetings
+- Ivy Station park and grounds: outdoor lawn and open space adjacent to the building, used for lunch and informal meetings.

 Transportation at Ivy Station

-- Metro E Line (Expo): the station is inside the building at 8900 Venice Blvd
+- Metro E Line (Expo): the station is inside the building at 8900 Venice Blvd, with direct service to Santa Monica, Exposition Park, and Downtown LA.

 Iโve always been someone who reads the room.